eftakharahamaddb/SkillDevelopment/RxJava.md

 **Observable\<T\>**
   1) 0 or n items
   2) Complete or error<br>
-  3) Does not have backpressure
+  3) Does not has backpressure

 **Flowable\<T\>**
   1) 0 or n items